Youth culture and crime: what can we learn from history?

 "We found some news coverage where teen boys were described in glowing terms – 'model student', 'angel', 'altar boy' or 'every mother's perfect son'," the research concluded, "but sadly these were reserved for teenage boys who met a violent and untimely death."

-a survey of nearly 1,000 teenage boys found 85 per cent believed newspapers portray them in a bad light.
+At the same time a survey of nearly 1,000 teenage boys found 85 per cent believed newspapers portray them in a bad light.

 They felt reality TV – with shows like The X Factor and Britain's Got Talent – portrayed them in a better light – with fewer than 20 per cent believing they were being portrayed negatively.

-the negative press, 80 per cent felt adults were more wary of them now than they had been a year ago.
+As a result of the negative press, 80 per cent felt adults were more wary of them now than they had been a year ago.
 However, the most striking finding, according to the research, was that many were now more wary of boys of their own age.
 "It seems the endless diet of media reports about 'yobs' and 'feral' youths is making them fearful of other teens," it said.
 "Nearly a third said they are 'always' or 'ofte n' wary of teenage boys they don't know.

 "The most popular reason for their wariness, cited by 51 per cent was 'media stories about teen boys' compared with 40 per cent who said their wariness was based on their own or friends' bad experiences of other teens."